 Our goal is to provide you with the fastest and most reliable open source services.
 To achieve this goal, we collect metrics on endpoint performance and send a fully anonymized telemetry report ("anonymous usage statistics") to our servers.
 This data helps us understand how changes impact performance and stability of our open source service and identify potential issues.

 We are committed to full transparency on what data we transmit why and how.
 The source code of the telemetry package is completely open source and located here.
-If you do not wish to help us improve our products by sharing telemetry data, it is possible to opt out of this feature.
+If you do not wish to help us improve our projects by sharing telemetry data, it is possible to opt out of this feature.

-We want to give you a thorough understanding why we collect this data, how we collect it, and what we do with it, as well as real-world examples of how this data improved a product.
+We want to give you a thorough understanding why we collect this data, how we collect it, and what we do with it, as well as real-world examples of how this data improved a project.

 The data processing pipeline has the following steps:

 - Telemetry data is collected at each service.